salmazd-24/Papaya-detection/README.md

 This app is up and running on Streamlit cloud server!!!
 You can check the demo of this web application on this link [Papaya-detection](https://papaya-detection.streamlit.app/)

+Username: admin
+Password: password12345

 ## Installation

-- Clone the repository: git clone <https://github.com/CodingMantras/yolov8-streamlit-detection-tracking.git>
+- Clone the repository: git clone <https://github.com/salmazd-24/Papaya-detection.git>
-- Change to the repository directory: `cd yolov8-streamlit-detection-tracking`
+- Change to the repository directory: `cd Papaya-detection`
 - Create `weights`, `videos`, and `images` directories inside the project.
 - Download the pre-trained YOLOv8 weights from (<https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8n.pt>) and save them to the `weights` directory in the same project.